Hey Jude/Hey Bing!

-Hey Jude/Hey Bing! is a long-playing vinyl album recorded by Bing Crosby for Amos Records at United Recorders Studio, Hollywood.
+Hey Jude/Hey Bing! is a long-playing vinyl studio album recorded by Bing Crosby for Amos Records at United Recorders Studio, Hollywood.
 The orchestra and chorus were conducted by Jimmy Bowen who also produced the album.
 Glen Hardin arranged tracks 4 and 6–10, Jimmie Haskell arranged tracks 2, 3 and 5 while Mike Post arranged track 1.

 The album has never been issued on CD.

-Reception
+Critical reception

-The British publication Gramophone commented: "Bing Crosby has lost none of his mellow warmth of voice in Hey Jude, Hey Bing!
-(London SHU8391) as he gives us his versions of the Beatle ballad, 'Little Green Apples,' 'Both Sides Now,' and 'Those Were The Days,' thereby adding to the potency of the songs themselves."
+The album received a positive critical reception upon its release.
+Cashbox magazine stated that "Perennial crooning favorite Bing Crosby steps into a contemporary bag here, and the results are delightful."
+The British publication Gramophone commented: "Bing Crosby has lost none of his mellow warmth of voice in Hey Jude, Hey Bing! as he gives us his versions of the Beatle ballad, 'Little Green Apples,' 'Both Sides Now,' and 'Those Were The Days,' thereby adding to the potency of the songs themselves."